 Associates from Latin associatus “join with,” sociare “unite with,” from socius “companion”.
 Related: Associated; associating.

 In our professional and private lives, we have met many people aspiring to work in in a person centred way.
 Demonstrating their self -compassion and compassion for others.
 Led by their hearts and minds to respond to the needs that arise.
 Through our networks, we are affiliated and associated with other individuals, businesses and services.
 We too work with a range of highly qualified associates, who together a professional responsive service based on CARE

 We are a private limited company.
 As time goes by we intend to re-invest a percentage of profits into community sponsorships and initiatives.
 We and our associates where appropriate and needed carry Public Liability insurance and professional indemnity for their given professions.
 We also adhere, were appropriate our associates will have a Disclosure and Barring Service check(DBS) and work, to the values and ethics of professional bodies, that we are registered to.

 Relationships and social bonding through connection is the key to all forms of healing and a sense of wellbeing.
 Utilising our professional and private networks.
 We seek to respond and serve the requests from individuals and organisations alike.
-We work in a collaborative way offering professional services, which will value people like we value ourselves and associates.
+We work collaboratively offering services, which will value people with a caring response.
 Our services are based on goodwill in action.
-We will strive to compassionately reconnect people to their sense of wellbeing, reducing social isolation and loneliness.
-We also seek to reconnect people back to the natural environment and all kingdoms within nature.
+We will strive to compassionately to reconnect people to their sense of wellbeing, reducing social isolation and loneliness.
+We also seek to reconnect people back to their true nature through their environments and all kingdoms of nature.